haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 Aggregation Strategy
 ~~~~~~~~~~~~~~~~~~~~

-The aggregation strategy defines how the model updates from trainers will be
+In the aggregation strategy, the model updates from the trainers are
 combined into a single model update.
-Every FL paper proposes different
+There are different FL strategies
-Fl strategies for personalization, parallelization, accuracy
+for personalization, parallelization, and accuracy improvement in every
-improvement, etc.
+FL paper.

-The most recent ones propose a second-order aggregation strategy to
+Recent studies propose a second-order aggregation strategy to compensate
-accommodate losses in communication.
-We here would be running the
+for communication losses.
+We would run the simplest one here - average
-simplest one - average them all!
+them all!

 .. code:: python